PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

 \subsection{Results for Peer Rank (PR)}

-On the Vicuna80 dataset, we compare our PR method and representative LLM-based evaluations, such as GPT-4 and Claude.
+On the Vicuna80 dataset, we compare our PR method and representative LLM-based evaluation methods, such as GPT-4 and Claude.

-In Table \ref{tab:eg_level_correlation}, all reviewer combinations listed except Claude, when compared to human reviews at an example level, display a Fleiss $\kappa$ of around 0.40, indicating fair to moderate agreement.
-There is a significant difference in accuracy between reviews.
-The worst reviewer is Claude, with an accuracy of only 60.69\%.
-The best individual reviewer is GPT-4, with an accuracy of 64.25\%.
-The combination of reviewers (PR) increases this accuracy by a few percentage points, with our PR approach being highest at 67.31\%.
-Inspecting Table \ref{tab:global_correlation}, all combinations of ranking methods listed give the same ranking of models:
+In Table \ref{tab:eg_level_correlation}, all reviewer combinations listed except Claude, when compared to human reviews at an example level, display a Fleiss' $\kappa$ of around 0.40, indicating fair to moderate agreement.
+There is a significant difference in accuracy between LLM reviewers.
+The worst reviewer is Claude, with an accuracy of only 60.7\%.
+The best individual reviewer is GPT-4, with an accuracy of 64.3\%.
+The combination of reviewers (PR) increases this accuracy by a few percentage points, with our PR approach being highest at 67.3\%.

-However, in terms of the Elo ratings provided by the human reviews, we clearly observe that GPT-4 clearly favor its own answers and is prone to \textit{self-enhancement} bias.
-The method that produces the closest Elo ratings is our approach of the weighted combination of all reviewers (``All weighted'').
-Furthermore, the method that produces the closest win rates (less than a 1\% difference for many contestants) is also All weighted.
+Inspecting Table \ref{tab:global_correlation}, GPT-4 reviewer ranks GPT-3.5 higher, while our All (Weighted) achieves the same ranking as humans: i.e. \texttt{ GPT-4 > Claude > Vicuna > GPT-3.5 > PaLM-2}.
+This shows that a weighted peer ranking provides a more accurate evaluation of the global performance of models.
+Moreover, the ranking corresponds to that in the Chatbot Arena Leaderboard\footnotemark[2].
+Thus, the assumption in section \ref{assumption} can be verified.
+In terms of the Elo ratings provided by the human reviews, we clearly observe that GPT-4 clearly favors its own answers and is prone to \textit{self-enhancement} bias.
+Our approach (All (Weighted)) produces the closest Elo ratings.
+Furthermore, it also produces the closest win rates (less than a 1\% difference for many contestants).
 In the beginning, when the weight is the same for every reviewer (weights equal to one), the win rate given by ``All reviewers'' is low at about 0.749 partially because each reviewer is treated equally so that each reviewer might have a preference for its own answer.
 After several rounds/iterations, the final win rate becomes more fair.
 We display the final round weights in Figure~\ref{fig:reviewer_weights}.

-Lastly, in Figure~\ref{fig:gpt4elo_battle_level}, we draw the line chart of how GPT-4 Elo score changes as more battles are fed to the Elo algorithm.
+In Figure~\ref{fig:gpt4elo_battle_level}, we draw the line chart of how the GPT-4 Elo score changes as more battles are fed to the Elo algorithm.
 GPT-4's score takes off as battle number increases.
-We can observe that GPT-4 displays self-enhancement across the entire process, while our PR approach-base evaluation correlates with human pairwise comparisons well.
+We can observe that GPT-4 displays self-enhancement across the entire process, while our PR-based evaluation correlates with human pairwise comparisons well.

-It appears that a weighted peer ranking also provides a more accurate evaluation of language models at the level of the global performance of models.
-At the example level, a weighted peer ranking also provides higher accuracy and a minimally higher agreement with human reviews.